idistech/syncthing-acl/README.md

 ii) Ensure all syncthing servers are timesynced.

 ## To Install
-1) install -t /usr/local/bin -g root -o root -m 0774 syncthing-acl.sh
+* install -t /usr/local/bin -g root -o root -m 0774 syncthing-acl.sh
-2) install -t /etc/init -g root -o root -m 0640 syncthing.conf
+* install -t /etc/init -g root -o root -m 0640 syncthing.conf
-3) Edit /usr/local/bin/syncthing-acl.sh and edit RESPOSITORY
+* Edit /usr/local/bin/syncthing-acl.sh and edit RESPOSITORY
-4) Start the daemon ,
-   service syncthing-acl start
-, output is sent to /var/log/syslog.
+* Start the daemon #service syncthing-acl start.
+Output is sent to /var/log/syslog.
 You can start the process on the commandline if you want to watch it. ( "/usr/local/bin/syncthing-acl.sh" ).
 You can set the LOGLevel to manage the level of debug.
-5) Update/Set your syncthing daemon to replicate the .acls folder ( without any backup or versioning ).
+* Update/Set your syncthing daemon to replicate the .acls folder ( without any backup or versioning ).

 ## To Do
-i) Auto create Users and Groups if found ii) rewrite this in something more useful like perl, this is really beyond where bash should be used iii) Possibly read folder config from Syncthing, and automatically generate .acls folders under each syncthing folder. iv) more recovery modes in the event of failure ( unknown but suspected )
+* Auto create Users and Groups if found
+* rewrite this in something more useful like perl, this is really beyond where bash should be used
+* Possibly read folder config from Syncthing, and automatically generate .acls folders under each syncthing folder.
+* more recovery modes in the event of failure ( unknown but suspected )
-v) Race conditions ?
-May Occur, but unknown. vi) Package installation, ppa etc.
+* Race conditions ?
+May Occur, but unknown.
+* Package installation, ppa etc.